azeem1a/frontend-task1/Task1/README.md

 # SaaS Homepage - React + Vite + Tailwind CSS

-A pixel-perfect implementation of a SaaS landing page based on Figma design, built with React, Vite, and Tailwind CSS.
+A pixel-perfect implementation of a landing page based on Figma design, built with React, Vite, and Tailwind CSS.

 ## Features